Asunano/OpenResty-Cloudflare-WordPress-WAF/README_en.md

 > **Note:** Code and configuration comments are primarily in Chinese.
 This document provides full English documentation.
 For Chinese, see [README.md](README.md).

 ---
+> ⚠️ **Important Security Notice**
+> This script is currently maintained and used only by the author personally.
+It **has NOT been validated in large-scale production environments, audited by third-party security teams, or fully tested under real attack scenarios**.
+> Please **thoroughly test and evaluate risks before deploying to production**.
+The author is not responsible for any issues caused by direct usage.

 ## Table of Contents